-The Seiko Premier collection features men’s and women’s collection features the Kinetic Direct Drive, which is a motion-powered technology.
+The Seiko Premier collection features men’s and women’s collections features the Kinetic Direct Drive, which is a motion-powered technology.

 Seiko Solar Collection

 The watches off the Seiko Solar collection does not need a change of batteries.
-The watches off this collection runs forever.
-There’s also a number of models to choose from—chronographs and dress watches are available (you can check out the lines here).
+The watches of this collection run forever.
+There’s also a number of models to choose from—chronographs and dress watches are available.

 This collection has excellent dress watches for women as well, such as the Solar V115, which is a striking timepiece with a mother of pearl dial and 31 crystals.

 The popular Seiko 5 receives consistently positive reviews.
 This collection has watches that cost less than $100 but don’t look it, and the functions exhibit the company’s excellence in watchmaking.

 This watch was referred to by Hodinkee as “A Seventy-Five Dollar Watch That Looks Like A Million Bucks,” an extremely well-made watch that has a sleek, classic design and has the five key characteristics: an automatic winding technology, a day/date display in a single window, water-resistant, a recessed crown at 4 o’clock, and a durable bracelet/case.

 Moving on to one of the company’s luxury brand, the Grand Seiko.
 These watches are not cheap, costing several thousands of dollars.
 The technology and craftsmanship that go into making them, however, is something to be admired.

 According to the brand’s website, the watches of this collection were specially made by master craftsmen in the company’s exclusive studios: “Each Grand Seiko watch is instantly recognizable because of its simplicity of form and its understated elegance.”